utdata/icj-class/css/css-class.md

 - In `recipe.html`, add a beginning `<article>` on a new line after the beginning `<body>` tag.
 - Add the closing `</article>` tag before the closing `</body>` tag near the bottom.
-- Save the html file.
+- Save your html file.

 ### Add the article styles